fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > When specifying the start and end angles for gauges, always make sure the difference between start and end angle is not more than 360 degrees.
 Otherwise, the gauge will not behave as intended.

-## Allow automatic positioning of gauge origins
+## Allow Automatic Positioning of Gauge Origins

 Based on the start and end angle measures of the gauge, the x and y center points (origins) of the gauge are automatically positioned.
 You can change the values of the startAngle and the endAngle attributes to alter the position of the origin for each gauge.